manuGil/online-core/docs/source/databases.rst

 Other sources of spatial data include aerial photographs, traditional surveying and crowdsourcing.
 Different spatial data sources imply that what can be expected depends on the strengths and weaknesses of each particular source and associated acquisition methods.

 .. attention::
-   **Discussion.**
+   **Question.**
-   Fill in the table below entering at least one possible advantage and one possible disadvantage for each data source.
+   What are possible the advantages and disadvantage of using the data sources listed in the table below?
+Fill in at least one advantage and one disadvantage.

     ==================      =========   ============
     Data Source             Advantage   Disadvantage